Let Me Entertain You (2006 TV series)

-Let Me Entertain You is a daytime variety show presented by Brian Conley and Christine Lampard that aired on BBC Two from 21 August 2006 to 22 June 2007.
+Let Me Entertain You is a daytime variety show presented by Brian Conley and Christine Bleakley that aired on BBC Two from 21 August 2006 to 22 June 2007.

 Format

 The show invites all comers to entertain a studio audience doing anything they like for a cash prize.
 At any point during their act, a member of the audience can press a button they are given to register their 'displeasure' with the act; when half of the audience have pressed their buttons, the act is stopped.
 If they get over one minute of attention they get £100, over two minutes wins £200, and if they last three minutes they earn £1000.
 If the allcomer is under 16, they receive an alternative to cash prizes - usually a showbiz-related treat or an item useful to their career (e.g. a trip to the West End, a musical instrument).
 The most popular act from each day is entered into a weekly final.